Tips to create padlets that are accessible

 Try: Interactive Science Experiments: Grades 6-8

 • Choose the best format.
 It's important to choose a format that presents content in a linear order so that screen reader users can easily navigate it.
-The most recommended formats are Wall, Grid and Stream.
+The most recommended board formats are Wall, Grid and Stream.
 You can further enhance organization by enabling Sections.

 • Choose your background wisely.
 When choosing a background for your padlet, avoid using busy photos, artwork or illustrations.
 These can reduce the contrast between the background and the text, making the text difficult to read.
 If you're unsure about your chosen background, use a free online tool to check the contrast ratio.
 This will ensure clear readability for everyone, especially those with visual impairments.